pydsgz/DeepVOG/README.md

 </p>
 From now on, you can follow the instructions within the interface and do offline analysis on your videos.<br/>

-For docker users, you may call interface by the command below:<br/>
+For docker users, you may call the interface by the command below:<br/>
 ```
 $ docker run --runtime=nvidia -it --rm -v /path_to_your_base_dir:/mnt yyhhoi/deepvog:v1.0.0 bash deepvog
 or